Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Convergence Analysis

 \end{theorem}

 Theorem \ref{thm:recovery} presents a set of sufficient conditions under which the model is identifiable, and Algorithm \ref{alg:altmin} converges to the ground truth at a linear rate.
 As discussed in Section~\ref{sec_identifiability}, these conditions are indeed sufficient to guarantee the identifiability of the true model.
 In particular, $\mu$-incoherency is required for disentangling global and local components from noise, whereas $\theta$-misalignment is needed to separate local and global components.
-Moreover, there is a natural trade-off between the parameters $\mu$, $\theta$, and $\alpha$: the upper bound on the sparsity level $\alpha$, $ \mathcal{O}\left(\frac{\theta^2}{\mu^4r^2N^2}\right)$, is proportional to $\theta^2$, implying that more alignment among local feature matrices can be tolerated only at the expense of sparser noise matrices.
+Moreover, there is a natural trade-off between the parameters $\mu$, $\theta$, and $\alpha$: the upper bound on the sparsity level $\alpha$, $ \mathcal{O}\left(\frac{\theta^2}{\mu^4r^2}\right)$, is proportional to $\theta^2$, implying that more alignment among local feature matrices can be tolerated only at the expense of sparser noise matrices.
 Similarly, $\alpha$ is inversely proportional to $\mu^4$, indicating that more coherency in the local and global components is only possible with sparser noise matrices.
 We also highlight the dependency of $\alpha$ on the rank $r$; such dependency is required even in the standard settings of robust PCA~\citep{nonconvexrobustpca, chandrasekaran2011rank, hsu2011robust}, albeit with a milder condition on $r$.
-Finally, we speculate that the scaling of $\alpha$ with the number of clients $N^{-1}$ is merely an artifact of our proof technique.
+Finally, the scaling of $\alpha$ does not depend on the the number of sources $N$, suggesting that the convergence guarantees provided by Theorem~\ref{thm:recovery} are valid for extremely large datasets.

 Two important observations are in order.
 First, we do not impose any constraint on the norm or sign of the sparse noise $\matSst_{(i)}$.
 Thus, Theorem~\ref{thm:recovery} holds for arbitrarily large noise values.
 Second, at every epoch, Algorithm~\ref{alg:altmin} solves the inner optimization problem~\eqref{eqn:subproblemobj} via \inneralg to $\epsilon$-optimality.
 Also, the convergence of Algorithm~\ref{alg:altmin} is contingent upon the precision of \inneralg output: the $\ell_{\infty}$ norm of the optimization error should not be larger than $\mathcal{O}\left(\lambda_1\right)$.
 Such requirement is not strong as even the trivial solution $\matU_g,\matV_{(i),g},\matU_{(i),l},\matV_{(i),l}=0$ is $\lambda_1$-optimal.
 One should expect many algorithms to perform much better than the trivial solution.
 Indeed, methods including PerPCA and PerDL are proved to output $\epsilon$-optimal solutions for arbitrary small $\epsilon$ within logarithmic iterations, thus satisfying the requirement.
 In practice, heuristic methods including JIVE or COBE can output reasonable solutions that may also satisfy the requirement in Theorem~\ref{thm:recovery}.